 You do not need to go back to the place at which you purchased your original licence.

 The client card not only entitles you to pay the replacement fee, it also avoids the need for you to complete an identification card every time you buy a fishing licence.
 You can simply use the client number shown on the card.

 Conditions for use

 Before taking advantage of your licence, please note the following conditions:

 - Your licence is not valid until it has been signed by both you and the sales agent who sold it to you.

-- The information shown on the front of the licence must be accurate, otherwise it must be updated on the back of the licence at the time of purchase.
+- The information shown on the front of the licence must be accurate, otherwise it must be updated on the back of the licence.

 Who can fish under my licence?

 If you are 18 years of age or older, certain other people may be able to fish under your licence.